denizterzioglu/detectionlab/README.md

-# MITRE Caldera Plugin: DetectionLab
+# SKELETON

-DetectionLab is a Caldera plugin
+DetectionLab is a CALDERA plugin that automates the infrastructure deployment for a lab environment in currently Proxmox using Packer, Vagrant, Terraform, and Ansible